ml4a/ml4a-ofx/apps/README.md

 Specific instructions for running each application are included in a README inside each app folder.
 A description of each application follows:

-#### AudioClassifier
+#### AudioClassifier + AudioClassifier2

 Train a classifier on microphone audio recordings.
+AudioClassifier2 is w.i.p., will merge soon.

 #### AudioTSNEViewer